 What in particular do children know that adults forget?
-A recent article in Science News, Young kids can’t face up to disgust give some clues.
+An article in Science News, Young kids can’t face up to disgust give some clues.
 Consider this excerpt:

 Kids viewed images on a computer screen of adults displaying the six basic emotional expressions.
 The kids’ task was to assign faces to boxes at the bottom of the screen that had been designated for specific emotions, such as an “angry” box.
 The boxes were tagged with written labels for older children; the researchers read the expression names to younger subjects.